joonasrooben/shopee_PP/index.md

 <a id="3">[3]</a>
 Victor SANH, Lysandre DEBUT, Julien CHAUMOND, Thomas WOLF, DistilBERT, a distilled version of BERT: smaller,faster, cheaper and lighter, Hugging Face

+<a id="4">[4]</a>
+Mingxing Tan and Quoc V. Le.
+(2019).
+EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks. abs/1905.11946.
+CoRR.